Feel-ix-343/markdown-oxide/README.md

 Clone the repository and then run `cargo build --release`.

+You will subsequently need the path to the release binary when you configure your editor.
+It can be found relative to the root of the project at `target/release/markdown-oxide`

 ## Usage

 To use the language server, you need to follow the instructions for your editor of choice below.